-His Beatitude Cardinal Mar George Alencherry

-His Excellency Bishop Mar Sebastian Adayanthrath

-His Excellency Bishop Mar Jose Puthenveetil
+His Beatitude Cardinal Mar George Alencherry His Excellency Mar Jacob Manothodath His Excellency Mar Sebastian Adayanthrath His Excellency Mar Jose Puthenveetil

-- Naipunnya Institute of Management & Information Technology (NIMIT), Pongam, Koratty (Affiliated to the University of Calicut; Department of Tourism, Govt. of Kerala; NIOS, New Delhi, Approved by AICTE) - Naipunnya School of Management, Cherthala (Affiliated to the University of Kerala; Department of Tourism, Govt. of Kerala; NIOS, New Delhi) - ❖ Naipunnya Public School, Edakunnu, Angamaly (Affiliated to CBSE, New Delhi) - Naipunnya Public School, Thrikkakara (Affiliated to CBSE, New Delhi)
+- Naipunnya Institute of Management & Information Technology (NIMIT), Pongam, Koratty (Affiliated to the University of Calicut; Department of Tourism, Govt. of Kerala; NIOS, New Delhi, Approved by AICTE) - Naipunnya School of Management, Cherthala (Affiliated to the University of Kerala; Department of Tourism, Govt. of Kerala; NIOS, New Delhi) - Naipunnya Public School, Edakunnu, Angamaly (Affiliated to CBSE, New Delhi) - Naipunnya Public School, Thrikkakara (Affiliated to CBSE, New Delhi) - NBS Naipunnya Business School, Pongam, Koratty (Affiliated to the University of Calicut; Approved by AICTE)